phanidharboddu/CS5590PythonDeepLearning/README.md

 ## Installing Dependencies

-This project uses openCV to detect objects in the video feed.
-You can install openCV by using the following [tutorial](http://www.pyimagesearch.com/2016/04/18/install-guide-raspberry-pi-3-raspbian-jessie-opencv-3/).
-I used the Python 2.7 version of the tutorial.

 The installation took almost 8 hours (!!) on my Raspberry Pi Zero, but it would be considerably faster on a more powerful board like the Raspberry Pi 3.